judicaelbrindel/symsearch/paper.md

 The author thanks the open-source community for tools enabling independent research.
 Computational assistance for implementation and formal verification was provided by Claude (Anthropic).

+## AI usage disclosure

+The development of SymSearch and the preparation of this manuscript received computational assistance from generative AI tools.

+- **Tool identification**: Claude (Anthropic), versions 3.5 Sonnet and 3.7 Sonnet, were employed for code generation, refactoring assistance, and editorial review of the manuscript text.
+- **Scope of assistance**: The AI assisted in generating initial code scaffolding, optimizing performance, structuring the complexity metric `S(e)`, and drafting sections of the documentation and this paper.
+All architectural decisions and design choices were made by the author.
+- **Human verification confirmation**: The author has thoroughly reviewed, modified, and validated all AI-generated content.
+The author assumes full responsibility for the accuracy, originality, and licensing compliance of the submitted materials.

 # References